jangler/gb-patches/README.md

 generates patches for game boy (color) games.

+the finished products are already available in the `ips/` folder.

 building requires git (sort of), lua, and make. the makefile uses luajit by default; if you want to use puc-rio lua or another implementation, you will need to edit the makefile accordingly.